MileHacker Logo

 • Some museums, churches, or private establishments may prohibit flash photography or photography altogether.

-• Look for signs indicating any prohibitions.
+• Be on the lookout for signs indicating any prohibitions.

 Cultural Sensitivities